bobpeers/Alteryx_SDK_Snowflake_Output_SemiStructured/README.md

 ## Requirements

-The tool installs the official [Snowflake Connector library](https://docs.snowflake.com/en/user-guide/python-connector.html)
+The tool installs the official [Snowflake Connector library](https://docs.snowflake.com/en/user-guide/python-connector.html).
+If you have already installed another Snowflake SDK tool from me then it will share the same Python libraries as the other connectors.

 ## Authorisation
 This can be either via Snowflake or Okta.
 If you select Okta authentication this must be set up on the server according to the [Snowflake Instructions](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-configure-snowflake.html).